Formulary

 NICE Technology Appraisals

-NICE TA995: Relugolix 120mg tablets have been added to the Devon Formulary as an amber (specialist input) option for treating hormone sensitive prostate cancer in line with NICE TA995.
+NICE TA995: Relugolix 120mg tablets have been added to the Devon Formulary as an amber (specialist input) option for treating hormone sensitive prostate cancer in line with the technology appraisal guidance.

 See here for the formulary entry.

-NICE TA996: Linzagolix 100mg and 200mg tablets have been added to the Devon Formulary as a red (hospital-only) option for treating moderate to severe symptoms of uterine fibroids in line with NICE TA996.
+NICE TA996: Linzagolix 100mg and 200mg tablets have been added to the Devon Formulary as a red (hospital only) option for treating moderate to severe symptoms of uterine fibroids in line with the technology appraisal guidance.

 See here for the formulary entry.